-Multiple pregnancy often happens when more than 1 egg is fertilized and implants in
+Multiple pregnancy often happens when 2 or more eggs are fertilized and implant in

 the uterus.
 This is called fraternal twinning.
-It can produce boys, girls, or a combination

-of both.
+These babies can be the same sex or

+the opposite sex.
 Fraternal multiples are simply siblings conceived at the same time.
-But just

-as siblings often look alike, fraternal multiples may look very similar.
-Fraternal
+But just as siblings often look alike, fraternal multiples may look very similar.

-the same.
-They often look so much alike that even parents have a hard time telling
+are genetically the same.
+They often look so much alike that even parents have a hard

-them apart.
+time telling them apart.
 But these children have different personalities and are distinct

 people.
 Identical multiples may have individual placentas and amniotic sacs.
-Most share a
+Most

-placenta with separate sacs.
-Rarely, identical twins share 1 placenta and a single
+share a placenta with separate sacs.
+In rare cases, identical twins share 1 placenta